michal9108/weather-app-US/README.md

 ## OpenWeather API

 After signing up to [https://openweathermap.org](https://openweathermap.org/) you can subscribe to access the free version of <b>Current Weather Data API</b>.
 Then  you will receive your own API key.
-More in information about how to make the API calls and how to choose optioonal parameters are here: [https://openweathermap.org/current](https://openweathermap.org/current).
+More in information about how to make the API calls and how to choose optional parameters are here: [https://openweathermap.org/current](https://openweathermap.org/current).

 To make sure that your API is working propresly you can put it your browser with specified location.
 For example: `https://api.openweathermap.org/data/2.5/weather?q=Miami&units=metric&appid=API` (instead of API choose your specific API).